Essex

 Other related deaths

-Concerns summary There is no requirement for GPs or Mental Health Trusts to notify police about mental health concerns for firearm licence holders, and licence information was not properly flagged in medical records.
+Concerns summary (AI summary) There is no requirement for GPs or Mental Health Trusts to notify police about mental health concerns for firearm licence holders, and licence information was not properly flagged in medical records.

 Percy Gurton